ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](owSd7uuGwmw)

-Holmes presented [Quiet](https://github.com/TryQuiet/quiet), a slack alternative focused on privacy, built on IPFS, OrbitDB, and Tor .onion services.
-Quiet teams operate in private libp2p and IPFS networks (over Tor) which use a modified libp2p WebSockets transport combined with Tor, as well as BitSwap and PubSub for messaging.
-Holmes also provided contrasts between Quiet and other privacy focused (Signal) and non-privacy focused team messaging apps (Matrix, Mattermost, etc.)
+Holmes presented [Quiet](https://github.com/TryQuiet/quiet), a slack alternative focused on privacy, built on IPFS, OrbitDB, and Tor .onion services. *Quiet teams* operate in private libp2p and IPFS networks (over Tor) which use a modified libp2p WebSockets transport combined with Tor, as well as BitSwap and PubSub for messaging.
+Holmes also provided contrasts between Quiet and other privacy focused (Signal) and non-privacy focused team messaging apps (e.g. Matrix and Mattermost.)

 ### How Pyrsia is Using libp2p To Take Over the World